-In respect of grants a duly authorised committee shall approve expenditure within any limits set by Council and in accordance with any policy statement approved by Council.
-Any Revenue or Capital Grant in excess of £5,000 shall before payment, be subject to ratification by resolution of the Council.
+In respect of grants expenditure within any limits set by Council and in accordance with any policy statement shall be approved by Full Council.
+Any Revenue or Capital Grant in excess of £5,000 shall before payment, be subject to ratification by resolution of Full Council.

 Members are subject to the Code of Conduct that has been adopted by the Council and shall comply with the Code and Standing Orders when a decision to authorise or instruct payment is made in respect of a matter in which they have a disclosable or other interest, unless a dispensation has been granted.